Mount Tsukuba

+The anti-transplant rejection medication and immunomodulator tacrolimus is produced by a soil bacterium, Streptomyces tsukubensis.
+The name tacrolimus is derived from "Tsukuba macrolide immunosuppressant".

 Etymology

 The Fudoki of Hitachi Province (常陸国風土記, Hitachi no kuni Fudoki), a national geography completed in 721 AD, says Mount Tsukuba was named after a noble called Tsukuha no Mikoto (筑箪命).
 According to this account, the area around Mount Tsukuba was once called Ki no kuni (紀国).
 Under the reign of Mimaki no Sumeramikoto (美麻貴天皇) (Emperor Sujin), Tsukuha no Mikoto from the Uneme clan (采女氏) was appointed as its governor.
 He had a strong desire to leave his name in history, so he renamed the area "Tsukuha", which is now pronounced Tsukuba.

 History

 As legend has it, thousands of years ago, a deity descended from the heavens and asked two mountains for a place to spend the night.
 With its great summit and almost perfect cone, Mt.
 Fuji refused, believing with pride and arrogance that it does not need the deity's blessings.
 Mt.
 Tsukuba, on the other hand, humbly welcomed the honored guest, even offering food and water.
 Today, Mt.
 Fuji is a cold, lonely, and barren mountain, while Mt.
 Tsukuba bursts with vegetation and is filled with colors as the seasons change.

 Ancient chronicles say that the sacred progenitors of the Japanese race are enshrined here, the male divinity, Izanagi-no-Mikoto, at Mt.
 Nantai, and the female divinity, Izanami-no-Mikoto, at Mt.
 Nyotai.
 Legends say that the two deities wed and gave birth to other deities, and even to Japan herself.

 In antiquity Mt.
 Nyotai served as location for kagai − harvest festivals associated with fertility − allowing people to participate in the mountains' marriage and promoting marriage between people.
 A poem by Takahashi no Mushimaro in the anthology Man'yōshū implies that these festivals also permitted adultery: